21 Incredible DC in Winter Events For You to Experience This Season

 Purchase tickets beforehand online.

-Watch as eight creepy crawling legs are fed at the Insect Zoo at the National Museum of Natural History, one of the many free Smithsonian museums in D.C.
+While public tarantula feedings are currently paused, you can still see these eight-legged creatures up close at the O. Orkin Insect Zoo inside the National Museum of Natural History—one of the many free Smithsonian museums in D.C.

 Love chocolate?
 Taste all of the best hot chocolates in Washington D.C.!